This post was originally written in May 2016. It was updated in January 2021.

 Keep a running list at all times, adding to it constantly and making sure to sit down and spend some time with it when it gets a little thin.
 The only time I struggle for content ideas now is when I let my list get a little too limited.

-I’ve said it before and I’ll say it again: Figure out when you write most efficiently and make sure you are writing during that time.
+Figure out when you write most efficiently and make sure you write during that time.

-For years, I thought I worked best at night, a side effect of an over packed schedule and a student’s “sleep ’till noon” mentality.
-It turns out, nighttime is likely my second most productive period.
-It turns out that waking up early in the morning and sitting down to write is by far the most productive time period for me.
+Waking up early in the morning and sitting down to write is by far the most productive time period for me (so long as I sleep enough).
 I get more done in a 30-minute block between 7 and 10 a.m. than I might get done during the whole rest of the day.

-The important thing is not the exact time that you are working.
+The exact time that you are working isn’t important.
 You might be a slug in the morning but a rabbit at night.
 Choose times when you are a rabbit and you’ll find more work gets done.
+There are also tasks for slugs and days where you are less productive overall.

-Make sure you block out specific time to focus and write.
-This means a time period where you will encounter no distractions.
-Close out your social media accounts and chat windows and just write.
-You’ll be surprised at how much you can get done when you’re actually focused on just one thing.
+Block out specific times to focus and write.
+Close out your chat windows and social media feeds for an hour.
+You’ll be surprised at how much you can get done when you’re focused on just one thing.
 Multitasking does absolutely nothing for productivity.

 Getspokal had a great point when the author of this piece mentioned that most content can fit into a template.
 They listed these types of posts: